SM Haroon-or-Rashid

 SM Haroon-or-Rashid (known as Harun Rashid; born 1962) is a Bangladeshi journalist and dramatist.
-He is the current Director General of Bangladesh Television since 14 January 2016.
-He won Bangladesh National Film Award for Best Dialogue for the film Putro (2018).
+He is a former director general of Bangladesh Television during 2016–2021.
+He won the Bangladesh National Film Award for Best Dialogue for the film Putro (2018).

 Education

 Rashid completed his bachelor's and master's in mass communication and journalism from the University of Dhaka.

+Career

+Rashid retired from the government service on 18 February 2021.